mccutcheonlab/FED_RT/README.md

 5) Trigger a jamming by not letting the FED3 deliver a pellet and soon you will receive an alarm email.

+# Extra
+You can use this env file to create a separate environment for you RTFED python code.
+(IN PROGRESS)

+Also you can find the .py file of the RTFED python script [HERE](https://github.com/Htbibalan/FED_RT/tree/main/scripts/FEDRT_V1.py)
 # License

         MIT License